Kazzaky/AccelHud/README.md

 xX - include line graph height for vertical lines height

 `p_accel_min_speed X` - minimal speed in ups, which is required to draw hud

+`p_accel_threshold X` - minimal accel value to show individual graph bar, while in air the range is from 0 to 1.5, you could use for example 0.2 to hide plasma climb hud flickering, please note that this option will **negatively affect** normal hud function by adding delay before showing or hiding prematurely the hud bars, when there is relevant information to show (even tho "insignificant")

 `p_accel_neg_mode X` - modes for showing negative acceleration